treaddevs/Fusion-F1/README.md

 ## About the Project

 Being the first website I built from the ground up my goal was to reimagine and redesign an existing brand's website.
-Captivated by the intensity of the Netfix series Formula 1: Drive to Survive, I decided to start with F1 for its global influence, automotive innovation, acceptance of developers, asset/font availability, and presence of public APIs.
-While the current F1 site uses a CMS and connects to other apps, visually it contains ample margins and whitespace.
-I chose to use a dark theme because white text is easier to read and chose to embed interactive components.
+Captivated by the intensity of the Netfix series *Formula 1: Drive to Survive*, I decided to start with F1 for its global influence, international innovation, acceptance of use for educational purposes, asset/font availability, and presence of public APIs.
+While the current F1 site uses a CMS and connects several other apps (mobile, live timing), visually it contains ample margins and whitespace.

+I decided to use a dark theme because white text is easier to read and chose to embed engaging components.
+I also used motion and color in the background theme color splash since F1 is flashy and explosive.
+Colors were also coordinated in the navbar text where the colors in the driver's names match their team color, as well as the timeline dates on the teams page.

+The project includes interactive components such as the race schedule accordion with cards, shuffling concept car carousel, 3D Sketchfab model iframe embed, hover effects, and more.

 ![Screenshot 2024-03-27 at 1 49 40 PM](https://github.com/user-attachments/assets/bb2a8848-010e-4d10-9cbe-08495b89fb34)